 - Delta One (business class) passengers arriving into Heathrow, also including any journeys booked using points.

-However, Virgin Australia Velocity Gold and Platinum members do not have access to this lounge, unless flying on an Upper Class or Delta One ticket which provides this.
+Unlike Virgin Atlantic's departures Clubhouse lounge, Virgin Australia Velocity Gold members do not have access here, unless flying on an Upper Class or Delta One ticket which provides this.

 Being geared towards sleepy business travellers landing throughout the morning, it's no surprise that barista-made coffee is available here to kick-start the day...

 ... and while there is a very simple buffet offering cereal, fruit, pastries and smoothies...